-- Teacher response to all positive work and contributions in the classroom from students, often praise and encouragement. - The display of student work from the class and homework, making full use of classroom boards, landing and corridor displays.
-Whenever displayed, work may include a comment and grade. - When appropriate, and if time allows, positive statements should be recorded in the pupils' planner. - Marked work should include praise and advice on how to improve work (WWW & EBI).
-Please refer to the marking policy. - Reward points should be recorded by way of awarding raffle tickets within the lesson and electronically via SIMS by the teacher. - Attendance should also be a focus of reward and celebration - LORIC post cards
+- Teacher response to all positive work and contributions in the classroom from students, often praise and encouragement. - The display of student work from the class and homework, making full use of classroom boards.
+Whenever displayed, work may include a comment and grade. - Marked work should include praise and advice on how to improve work (WWW & EBI).
+Please refer to the marking policy. - Reward points should be recorded by way of awarding raffle tickets within the lesson and electronically via SIMS by the teacher. - Attendance should also be a focus of reward and celebration - Aim High, Be Kind post cards

-7.d Pastoral Support Plans (PSP) (example in appendix 1 - Completed in the initial admission meeting) These should be completed on admission and account for the assessment centre information provide in the pupil profile.
+7.d Pastoral Support Plans (PSP) (example in appendix 1 - Completed in the pre admission meeting) These should be completed on admission and account for the assessment centre information provide in the pupil profile.
 A Pastoral Support Plan (PSP) may be put in place to offer more targeted support and facilitate individual behavioural support planning.
 PSPs are to be reviewed every two weeks and amendments made as necessary.
 A PSP meeting should be held or, where parents are unable to attend, a review may take place over the telephone or through a virtual meeting where appropriate.